Oliver-Balb/DS3BP/README.md

 ## Data
 The data is made up of two files:

-* survey_results_public.csv - CSV file with main survey results, one respondent per row and one column per answer
+* survey-results-public.csv - CSV file with main survey results, one respondent per row and one column per answer
-* survey_results_schema.csv - CSV file with survey schema, i.e., the questions that correspond to each column name
+* survey-results-schema.csv - CSV file with survey schema, i.e., the questions that correspond to each column name
+* survey-results-schema.xlsx - Excel verion of the schema file above with some additional useful data annotations

 ## Acknowledgements
 Data is taken from StackOverflow and licensed under the ODbL license.